What Is a Good Download and Upload Speed?

 Although we constantly both download and upload information online, for most of us, the information we upload is generally much smaller.
 If you’re looking for a new hat on Amazon, for example, your browser is constantly downloading images and text as you browse, as well as downloading the advertisements that pop up alongside your search results.
 By contrast, the only information that needs to be uploaded are the search terms you look up and the information from the links and buttons you click.
 This is why upload speeds usually don’t need to be as fast as download speeds.

-Bottom line: only pay for speed you’re going to use
+Bottom line: Pay only for speed you’re going to use

 Fast internet is great, but paying for a faster connection than you can actually use won’t make any difference in your online experience.
 Choose an internet provider that meets your maximum speed requirements to avoid paying for bandwidth that you’re not going to use.